SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 ![](./images/image8.png)

-DataField record is added along with its required value, the cursor is placed inside the record {}.\
+DataField record is added along with its required value, the cursor is placed inside the record {} after property **Value : **.\
-Trigger LSP support.\
+Trigger again LSP support.\
 Start typing in **created** to filter the list.\
 (7) Select property ![](./images/image10.png).

 ![](./images/image9.png)

-(8) Place the cursor after the record {}, and add additional DataField record with Value **'createdBy'** in the same way
+(8) Place the cursor after the comma of record {}, and add additional DataField record with Value **'createdBy'** in the same way

 ![](./images/image11.png)